Things to keep in mind

 Feedback

-This codelab may have some issues and to me this is only a draft, they are improvements that can be done.
-If you found a problem or have suggestions, you can click the report a mistake on the bottom left of the codelab it will open a github issue.
+This codelab may have some issues and is only a draft; there are improvements that can be done.
+If you find a problem or have suggestions, you can click Report a mistake at the bottom left of the codelab.
+It will open a GitHub issue.